Iceland in Europe

 Improved implementation - a report

 In April 2018 the Icelandic Ministry for Foreign Affairs published a report introducing various steps being taken to improve the implementation of the EEA Agreement.
 The following summary contains the key points of the report in English.
-The full report in Icelandic can be accessed here.
+See the full report in Icelandic.

 The Government’s charter affirms that one of Iceland’s most important interests lies in the diligent implementation of the EEA Agreement.